aabadie/riot-apps/bt_config/README.md

 ## RIOT-OS based tool for bluetooth module configuration

-Bluetooth modules available on the market generally needs to be configured before any usage.
-Indeed, ones has to change it's public name, set its mode to slave or master, give a password and change its serial speed.
+Bluetooth modules available on the market generally need to be configured before one can start using them.
+Indeed, the public name, the mode (slave or master), the pin code password and serial speed have to be adapted most of the time.
-The goal is this sample application is to show how to use the shell module of RIOT-OS to achieve this bluetooth configuration initial steps.
+The goal of this sample application is to show how to use the shell module of RIOT-OS to achieve these bluetooth configuration initial steps.

-Note that you need at least 2 UART interfaces on your board to test it :
-* UART0: connected to a PC USB port (serial debug interface).
-* UART1: connected to the UART of the bluetooth module.

 3 concepts of RIOT are illustrated here:
 * [Shell](http://riot-os.org/api/group__sys__shell.html)